sphinx-doc/sphinx/doc/markup/misc.rst

    output.

-.. directive:: .. codeauthor:: name <email>
+.. rst:directive:: .. codeauthor:: name <email>

-   The :dir:`codeauthor` directive, which can appear multiple times, names the authors of the described code, just like :dir:`sectionauthor` names the author(s) of a piece of documentation.
+   The :rst:dir:`codeauthor` directive, which can appear multiple times, names the authors of the described code, just like :rst:dir:`sectionauthor` names the author(s) of a piece of documentation.
 It too only produces output if the :confval:`show_authors` configuration value is True.